Turkana people: Food

-Turkana relies on their animals for milk, meat, and blood.
-Wild fruits are gathered by women from the bushes and cooked for 12 hours.
-Slaughtered goats are roasted on a fire.
+The Turkana people rely on their animals for milk and meat.
+Wild fruits are gathered by women from the bushes and cooked for up to 12 hours.
+Slaughtered goats are often roasted on a fire.
 Roasting is the favored method for preparing meat.
 The Turkana often trade with the Pokots for maize, beans, and vegetables, and with the Marakwet for tobacco.
 The Turkana buy tea from the towns and make milk tea.
 In the morning, people eat maize porridge with milk, while for lunch and dinner, they eat plain maize porridge (nang'aria) with a stew.
 Zebu is only eaten during festivals, while goat is consumed more frequently.
 Fish is taboo for some of the Turkana clans (or brands, ngimacharin).
 After the hunt, men go out again to gather honey, which is the only natural sweetener available in traditional diets.

 While the Turkana mainly rely on pastoralism they also cultivate some of their food.
 Multiple studies have made note of sorghum cultivation in Turkana society.
 One such study, Sorghum Gardens in South Turkana: Cultivation among a Nomadic Pastoral People, notes that, while sorghum cultivation is quite productive, it is more limited by environmental factors than pastoralism.
 The Jie, a longtime ally of the Turkana, have sometimes been known to gift sorghum to the Turkana.